About APPLL

 Shawn Porter

-My name is Shawn Porter.
-I grew up in Patten, Maine.
-My mother was a nurse, and my grandfather and father owned and operated a woodworking business.
-I moved to Bar Harbor in 1995, when I was 18 years old, where I spent summers during college until moving permanently in 1998.
-In the past 27 years, I have scooped ice cream, waited tables, taught at MDES, and I now run 3 retail stores with my husband (Loren), son (Brennan, 23), and daughter (Ella, 19).
-2023 will be year 32 for Little Village Gifts (formerly Hub's Hobbies).
-We have worked hard to build successful family-owned and operated businesses.
-Our intention is for our family to continue to benefit from our hard work and success for generations to come.
+Shawn Porter grew up in Patten, Maine.
+Her mother was a nurse, and her grandfather and father owned and operated a woodworking business.
+She moved to Bar Harbor in 1995, spending summers during college until moving permanently in 1998.
+In the past 27 years, IShawn has scooped ice cream, waited tables, taught at MDES, and now runs three retail stores with her husband (Loren), son (Brennan, 23), and daughter (Ella, 19).
+2023 will be year 32 for Little Village Gifts.
+The family has worked hard to build a successful family-owned and operated businesses.
+Shawn hopes to continue to benefit from hard work and success for future generations.

 Heather Davis